waheeb71/WiFi-Hacking-Tool/README.md

 Here's an enhanced version of your `README.md` file with additional sections and improvements:
-## About
-This section provides information about the project, its purpose, and how to use it.

 WiFi Hacking Tool is a powerful Python-based tool designed for ethical hacking and network analysis.
 It provides a user-friendly interface to capture handshakes, crack passwords, analyze network traffic, and perform various network attacks.